Read and learn.

 Written as a letter from the author to his fifteen-year-old son.
 Raw and painfully honest, this book lays plain an African American father’s fears for his son on the cusp of manhood, in a society that eats young black men for breakfast.

 Coates came from poverty and violence, and describes well the ache of being targeted and marginalized.
 Doesn’t matter if you’re from the projects or the suburbs or even a gated community.
 Every black child born faces the same institutionalized racism, hate and fear that built our country and the so-called American Dream.
 Don’t expect answers or sugar-coating.
 Sit with your feelings, and see what happens.

 Of course this is just the tip of the iceberg, too.
 These authors here have written multiple books, all worth reading.
-And there have been cannons written on issues like racism, gentrification and toxic capitalism… I encourage you to seek out and follow diverse viewpoints everywhere: in conversations, on social media and websites like The Root, Atlanta Black Star and Ebony.
+And there have been cannons written on issues like racism, gentrification and toxic capitalism… I encourage you to seek out and follow diverse viewpoints everywhere: in conversations, on social media and websites like The Root, The Grio, Atlanta Black Star and Ebony.

 And don’t forget the country’s oldest African American daily newspaper, The Philadelphia Tribune.
 Not just for Black people!
 In fact, I like the idea of white folk tuning into news that’s written for POC.
 We’ve been getting your news all these years, trust me – you can learn a lot by reading how the other half lives.